-If a Form 5500 "Annual Return/Report of Employee Benefit Plan", Form 5500-SF "Short Form Annual Return/Report of Small Employee Benefit Plan," or Form 5500-EZ "Annual Return of A One-Participant (Owners/Partners and Their Spouses) Retirement Plan or A Foreign Plan," is filed for the plan year beginning in 2019, 2020, or 2021, and the Schedule SB "Single-Employer Defined Benefit Plan Actuarial Information" reflects the 15-year amortization of shortfall amortization bases under § 430(c)(8), then the plan year for which this 15-year amortization is used.
+If a Form 5500 "Annual Return/Report of Employee Benefit Plan", Form 5500-SF "Short Form Annual Return/Report of Small Employee Benefit Plan," or Form 5500-EZ "Annual Return of A One-Participant (Owners/Partners and Their Spouses) Retirement Plan or A Foreign Plan," is filed for the plan year beginning in 2019, 2020, or 2021, and the Schedule SB "Single-Employer Defined Benefit Plan Actuarial Information" reflects the 15-year amortization of shortfall amortization bases under § 430(c)(8), then the plan sponsor is deemed to have elected to apply § 430(c)(8) beginning with the first plan year for which this 15-year amortization is used.
 For example, if an attachment to line 32 of the Schedule SB for the 2020 plan year reflects 14 years remaining in the amortization period for the shortfall amortization base for the 2019 plan year, the plan sponsor will be deemed to have elected to apply § 430(c)(8) beginning with the 2019 plan year.
-If instead an attachment to line 32 of the Schedule SB for the 2020 plan year with 15 years remaining in the amortization period, the plan sponsor will be deemed to have elected to have elected to apply § 430(c)(8) beginning with the 2019 plan year reflects only one shortfall amortization base with 15 years remaining in the amortization period, the plan sponsor will be deemed to have elected to apply § 430(c)(8) beginning with the 2020 plan year.
+If instead an attachment to line 32 of the Schedule SB for the 2020 plan year reflects only one shortfall amortization base with 15 years remaining in the amortization period, the plan sponsor will be deemed to have elected to apply § 430(c)(8) beginning with the 2020 plan year.